 An acquired taste, even for the most seasoned of coffee drinkers, the Hanoi special brew coffee (called ‘ca phe trung’) generally consists of ground coffee, sugar, sweetened condensed milk and egg yolk – the yolks perch on the top like a frothy meringue layer.
 Many rave about the unique taste but it just wasn’t for us – maybe it is the marmite of the coffee world?!
 Instead, we much preferred the coconut coffee replacing the standard sweetened condensed milk with a smoother coconut milk (Cà Phê Dừa).

 Cooking classes in Vietnam can be so much fun and you get to learn how to create all your favourite local dishes from scratch (plus you get to eat everything you make afterwards!).
 Check out some of the cooking class experiences that Klook offer.

-8. Hanoi Beer Corner
+8. Hanoi Beer Street

-A lively backpacker institution, Hanoi’s Beer corner is located at the intersection of Ta Hien and Luong Ngoc Quyen and is brimming with bars, dying for you to spend your tourist Dong.
+A lively backpacker institution, Hanoi’s Beer street is located at the intersection of Ta Hien and Luong Ngoc Quyen and is brimming with bars, dying for you to spend your tourist Dong.
 A little overwhelming but with a great atmosphere – the first challenge is to find an empty table – then you are then approached by several servers, all competing for your attention and each trying to sell you their own particular brand of beer.

 So for example, a Tuborg waitress will insist that no local beers are left, just Tuborg.
 If you want a particular beer, be persistent or try to get the attention of a server not wearing a branded uniform!